Artificial IntelligenceHow Companies Use AI to Boost Profits — Real Examples

 - You will discover practical examples from Netflix and Amazon with working code

-Introduction: AI Is Reshaping the Business World
+How Is AI Reshaping the Business World?

 AI is no longer a theoretical concept or a far-off futuristic technology.
 Thousands of companies worldwide — from small startups to giants like Amazon, Google, and Netflix — rely on AI to drive higher profits, cut costs, and improve the customer experience.